SAP-archive/cloud-sdk-cli/README.md

   PROJECTDIR  Path to the project directory that shall be packaged.

 OPTIONS
-  -e, --exclude=exclude  Comma seperated list of files or globs to exclude -h, --help             Show help for the package command.
+  -e, --exclude=exclude  Comma separated list of files or globs to exclude -h, --help             Show help for the package command.

   -i, --include=include  [default: package.json,package-lock.json,index.js,dist/**/*] Comma seperated list of files or